 Grant Downie will offer this as a 2 day workshop with Customer Discovery interviews being held on the second morning and follow up coaching related to a company specific project.

-He has a practical emphasis and works with companies of all sizes, not for profits and government as well as startups.
+Grant is co-founder and Principal of Innovaction (est. 2011) focusing on entrepreneurs and startups, and Principal of Dynamic Strategies (est. 2007) offering resources for corporate projects and advice.
+He has a practical emphasis and works with companies of all sizes, not-for-profits and government as well as startups.

-Grant has lectured at or collaborated with learning institutions including University of Melbourne, Melbourne Business School, La Trobe, Swinburne and Victoria Universities, and RMIT.
-Through international collaboration partnerships, heidentified andbrought both Launch48, a weekend business launch format, and the Startup Leadership Program, to Australia.
+He has lectured at or collaborated with learning institutions including the University of Melbourne, Melbourne Business School, La Trobe University, Swinburne University of Technology, Victoria University of Technology, and RMIT University.
+Through international collaboration partnerships, he identified and brought both Launch48, a weekend business launch format, and the Startup Leadership Program, to Australia.